Tex4D: Zero-shot 4D Scene Texturing with Video Diffusion Models: Experiments

 \textbf{Ablation for UV blending module.} In Sec.~\ref{sec:texblend}, we propose a reference UV blending schema to resolve the temporal inconsistency caused by latent aggregation.
 To validate the effectiveness of this mechanism (See Sec.~\ref{sec:texblend}), we conduct an ablation study by disabling the reference UV blending module (setting $\blendcoeff$ to 0).
 As shown in Fig.~\ref{fig:ablation_blend}, without the UV blending module, our method generates textures with noticeable distortions on the Joker's face over time.

-\textbf{Ablation for background priors.} Sec.~\ref{sec:muliframe} discusses the importance of including a plausible background and proposes to learn a dynamic background through diffusion.
+\textbf{Ablation for background priors.} Sec.~\ref{sec:muliframe} discusses the importance of including a plausible background prior.
 To verify the effectiveness of this design, we replace the learnable background latents with an all-white background while keeping all other parts unchanged.
 Fig.~\ref{fig:denoise_alg} (c) illustrates that this ablation experiment produces significantly blurrier textures compared to our full method, highlighting the importance of background learning.